 Laister-Kauffman TG-4A Training Glider

-Gliders were used widely during the war to transport airborne troops and cargo.
-Gliders like the TG-4A provided training platforms for the combat glider pilots of the US Army Air Forces.
+Gliders were used widely for transporting airborne troops and cargo during WWII.
+Types like the U.S. Army Air Forces’ TG-4A provided training platforms for the combat glider pilots.

-TG-4A was a conventional sailplane design with a fuselage of steel tube construction and spruce and mahogany plywood cantilever wings and tail, skinned all over with fabric.
-The pilot and instructor sat in tandem under a long canopy.
-Interestingly, the gliders were equipped with SCR-585 radios to allow the glider to communicate with the tow plane.
+The TG-4A was a conventional sailplane design with a tubular steel fuselage, spruce and mahogany plywood cantilever wings and tail, skinned with fabric.
+The pilot and instructor sat in tandem beneath a long canopy.
+Interestingly, these gliders were equipped with SCR-585 radios to allow their crew to communicate with the tow plane pilot.

-The Museum’s TG-4A (42-53072) was ordered in 1942 and manufactured in St Louis, Missouri.
-It was one of 150 that were built to be used for training during WWII.
-Production of the type ceased in June 1943.
-It was restored by Windsor, VA glider enthusiast and WWII CG-4A veteran Joe Mathias, Jr. who flew it into the Museum to join the collection.
+The Museum’s TG-4A (s/n 42-53072) was ordered in 1942 and manufactured in St Louis, Missouri.
+It was one of 150 examples built for training purposes during WWII; production ceased in June 1943.
+Glider enthusiast and WWII CG-4A veteran, Joe Mathias Jr. restored this fine aircraft in Windsor, Virginia and flew it to the Museum’s airfield so it could join our collection.

 Did You know?